Myriad: a real-world testbed to bridge trajectory optimization and deep learning: System identification

+Sections \ref{sec:traj_opt} and \ref{sec:scale} showed how to solve a standard trajectory optimization problem assuming known dynamics.
+While such techniques can be used as a basic benchmark for RL algorithms, it is often more realistic to compare an RL approach with a setting in which trajectory optimization is performed on \emph{learned} dynamics.
+To this end, we turn our attention to learning system dynamics from data, i.e., the problem of \emph{system identification} (SysID) \citep{sysid}.

-Within the field of control theory, SysID is typically performed to learn the parameters of a highly structured model \citep{sysid} developed by field experts.
-Note that this has also been the case in recent papers at the intersection of learning and control \citep{diffmpc, pontryagin_diff_programming}.
-Not only is this task comparatively simple due to having to learn only a handful of parameters; it is also easy to verify the accuracy of the learned model by simply checking the values of the learned parameters\footnote{For this comparison to be meaningful, the system in question must be \emph{identifiable}, that is, only a unique combination of parameters may lead to any given behaviour.}.
+In control theory, SysID is typically performed to learn the parameters of a highly structured model developed by field experts.
+Indeed, such highly structured models have been used even in recent work at the intersection of learning and control \citep{diffmpc, pontryagin_diff_programming}.
+Not only is this task comparatively simple due to having to learn only a handful of parameters; in the case of identifiable systems, it is also easy to verify the accuracy of the learned model by simply checking the values of the learned parameters.

-Yet the construction of a structured model relies on the ability of a human expert to accurately describe the dynamics -- a difficult and lengthy process.
-The alternative explored in this paper is to fully infer the dynamics of a system in the form of a Neural ODE \citep{node}: a natural fit when it comes to continuous systems.
+Yet the construction of a structured model relies on the ability of a human expert to accurately describe the dynamics, which is a lengthy process at best, and impossible for sufficiently complex systems.
+RL circumvents this issue either by not using a world model, or by building one from data \citep{sutton, mbrl}.
+In order to provide a trajectory optimization benchmark, we must learn a model directly from data.
+We do this by modelling the dynamics of a system with a Neural ODE \citep{node}: a natural fit when it comes to continuous systems.
 While Neural ODEs have not yet been extensively studied in the context of controllable environments \citep{controlled, dynode}, it is not challenging to extend them to this setting.
 In this case we would like to find Neural ODE parameters $\vtheta$ which best approximate the true dynamics:

 where $f(\x(t), \u(t))$ is the true dynamics function.
 In order to train this model, consider a trajectory of states\footnote{Myriad offers several methods for generating trajectory datasets, including uniformly at random, Gaussian random walk, and sampling around a candidate control trajectory.} $\x$, sampled with noise from the true dynamics, given controls $\u_{0:N}$.
 We would like our model to predict this trajectory.
 In particular, $\tilde{\x}$ should approximate $\x$: